Public Screenings

 The Yale Film Archive is always looking for opportunities to collaborate.
 Over the last decade, we have:

-• Co-presented screenings with over 30 Yale departments and organizations.
+• Co-presented screenings with over 30 Yale departments, programs, and organizations.

 • Co-presented screenings with over 30 local and national community groups.

-• Included 30 Yale students in film introductions and panel discussions.
+• Included more than 40 Yale students in film introductions and panel discussions.

 • Included more than 20 representatives of local community groups in panel discussions.

-• Had numerous students write Film Notes for Treasures screenings.
+• Had nearly 30 students write Film Notes for Treasures screenings.

 • Included graduate students as co-programmers for our biennial “Class Pictures” screenings.

-• Collaborated with faculty to turn several course screenings into public events.
+• Collaborated with faculty to turn numerous course screenings into public events.

 • Mentored graduate and undergraduate students on their series and conferences.